AineNicD/data-representation-project/README.md

 ![image](https://github.com/AineNicD/data-representation-project/blob/main/templates/flask.png)

 This repository contains my submission for the Big Project assessment in Data Representation.
-# Pythonanywhere link:
+# Pythonanywhere link: ainedatarep.pythonanywhere.com
 - Pythonanywhere needs reloading at times for the tables to display.
-I am working on figuring out if this is an error in my code on python anywhere or a problem with python anywhere itself.
-SQL has a 5 minute time out on connections on python anywhere, I am researching how to edit my code to accomodate this.
+Working on fixing this today.
+Code is adjusted for python anywhere.
+-
 ## Project description:
 ~~~
 Write a program that demonstrates that you understand creating and consuming